BasicOrganizer/basicorganizer.github.io/basicchecklists-privacy.md

 ## Disclaimer

 The app and this Privacy Policy are provided "as is" without warranties of any kind.
-Reasonable efforts are made to protect data and address applicable privacy requirements; uninterrupted service or absolute security cannot be guaranteed.
+Reasonable efforts are made to protect data and to describe practices accurately; uninterrupted service or absolute security cannot be guaranteed.
 Device security, backups, and content entered into checklists remain the responsibility of the device owner.

 To the maximum extent permitted by applicable law, Basic Organizer shall not be liable for indirect, incidental, special, consequential, or punitive damages, or for loss of data arising from device failure, third-party services, or circumstances beyond reasonable control.
 Total liability for claims relating to the app or this policy is limited to amounts paid for the app in the twelve months preceding the claim, or zero if the app was provided without charge, unless mandatory law prohibits such limitation.
 Some jurisdictions do not allow certain limitations; those provisions apply only to the extent permitted.
+Nothing in this policy limits rights or remedies that cannot be excluded under consumer or data-protection law.

 ---

-## Consent
+## Privacy Policy Notice

-By using Basic Lists, the user agrees to this Privacy Policy.
-If the user does not agree, the application should not be used.
+This Privacy Policy is a notice of the app’s privacy practices.
+It is not, by itself, a request for or a record of consent.
+Where applicable law requires consent for a particular processing activity, that consent will be obtained separately.

 ---

 **Summary:**
-- ✓ Checklists stored locally only
+- ✓ Lists stay on the device — the app does not declare internet permission and the developer does not operate servers for this app
-- ✓ No checklist content transmitted to developer servers in the current version
+- ✓ Checklist content is not sent to the developer by the app (only if included in an email the user chooses to send)
-- ✓ No ads or analytics in the current version
+- ✓ No ads, analytics, trackers, or accounts in the current version
-- ✓ Optional future features require opt-in where required by law
-- ✓ Data manageable and deletable through application controls
-- ✓ Policy structured for GDPR, CCPA/CPRA, COPPA, and Google Play requirements
+- ✓ Google Backup and folder backup are optional; both in-app switches start off
+- ✓ Folder backup files are readable JSON — they should be kept somewhere trusted
+- ✓ Feedback emails include device model and Android version, and are sent only if the user sends them
+- ✓ List data can be edited, deleted, or copied (folder backup) in the app